 We install each of the bikes we review in our homes for at least a month, and put them to the test over a number of different workouts.
 We look at how easy the bike is to use, the range of classes offered and how good they are.

 We also consider how easy the bike is to move, installation, and how the ability to set up multiple profiles.
 Last but not least, we look at ongoing subscription costs associated with the bike, and what you get for your money.

-Here are our recommendations for the best exercise bikes for staying fit at home.
-And be sure to check out our picks for the best home gym equipment.
+Get the wheels spinning with our recommendations for the best exercise bikes for staying fit at home.

 What are the best exercise bikes right now?